opensearch-project/documentation-website/_search-plugins/ltr/advanced-functionality.md

 Type | Description
 :---| :---
 `df` | The direct document frequency for a term.
 For example, if `rambo` occurs in three movie titles across multiple documents, then the value would be `3`.
-`idf` | The Inverse Document Frequency (IDF) calculation using the formula `log((NUM_DOCS+1)/(raw_df+1)) + 1`.
+`idf` | The inverse document frequency (IDF) calculation using the formula `log((NUM_DOCS+1)/(raw_df+1)) + 1`.
 `tf` | The term frequency for a document.
-For example, if `rambo` occurs three times in a movie synopsis in same document, then the value would be `3`.
+For example, if `rambo` occurs three times in a movie synopsis in the same document, then the value would be `3`.
 `tp` | The term positions for a document.
-Multiple positions can come back for a single term, you should review the behavior of the `pos_aggr` parameter.
+Multiple positions can be returned for a single term, so you should review the behavior of the `pos_aggr` parameter.
-`ttf` | The total term frequency for the term across the index.
+`ttf` | The total term frequency for a term across an index.
 For example, if `rambo` is mentioned a total of 100 times in the `overview` field across all documents, then the value would be `100`.

-The `aggr` parameter specifies the type of aggregation you want to apply to the collected statistics from the `expr`.
+The `aggr` parameter specifies the type of aggregation to be applied to the collected statistics from the `expr`.
 For example, if you specify the terms `rambo` and `rocky`, then the query gathers statistics for both terms.
 Because you can only return a single value, you need to decide which statistical calculation to use.
 The available aggregation types are `min`, `max`, `avg`, `sum`, and `stddev`.
 The query also provides the following counts: `matches` (the number of terms that matched in the current document) and `unique` (the unique number of terms that were passed in the query).

-The `terms` parameter is an array of terms for which you want to gather statistics.
+The `terms` parameter specifies an array of terms for which you want to gather statistics.
 Only single terms are supported, with no support for phrases or span queries.
 If your field is tokenized, you can pass multiple terms in one string in the array.

 The `fields` parameter specifies the fields to check for the specified `terms`.
 If no `analyzer` is specified, then the configured `search_analyzer` for each field is used.